RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Methodology

 \section{Methodology}

 To systematically and reliably prompt the LLM as a tool-augmented autonomous agent for cloud RCA, we propose \textbf{RCAgent}, an enhanced reasoning and acting framework.
-An overview of our methodology at the decision-loop level and its comparison to the tool agent version of ReAct\cite{yao2022react} is shown in Fig.~\ref{fig:overview}.
-For disambiguousity, the LLM agent with the prompt of thought-action-observation loop is named the \textit{controller agent}, and RCAgent additionally employs the LLM as tools called the \textit{expert agents}.
+An overview of our methodology at the decision-loop level is shown in Figure~\ref{fig:overview}.
+For disambiguousity, the LLM agent with the prompt of thought-action-observation loop is named the \textit{controller agent} responsible for coordinating actions, and RCAgent additionally employs the LLM as tools called the \textit{expert agents} for domain-specific functionalities.

-In concordance with the typical ReAct-style tool agent prompt framework~\cite{qin2023toolllm}, the controller agent is injected with three basic prompts: (i) framework rules that describe the thought-action-observation loop, (ii) task requirements that contain instructions for the RCA tasks with basic cloud knowledge, and (iii) tools documentation that describes the description of all invokable tools.
+In concordance with the typical implementation of ReAct tool agent prompt framework~\cite{qin2023toolllm}, the controller agent is injected with three basic prompts: (i) framework rules that describe the thought-action-observation loop, (ii) task requirements that contain instructions for the RCA tasks with basic cloud knowledge, and (iii) tools documentation that describes the description of all invokable tools.
 Because of its flexibility and readability, JSON is chosen as the data interchange format for all generations in the action step from LLM.
 We also define a tool named `finalize' as an exit point that allows the model to freely decide when to report findings in a parsable format.
 Note that RCAgent discards the few-shot examples compared to the original ReAct because of limited context length.

-Starting from the tool agent version of ReAct, we propose several enhancements to address the challenges of using tool- augmented LLM agents in cloud RCA.
-We will first introduce an observation management method for compressing context length usage in \S~\ref{method:obsk}.
-Then, we describe the design of tools, including LLM-augmented tools in \S~\ref{method:tools}.
-The stabilizing methods for action validity are presented in \S~\ref{method:stablize}.
-Lastly, we detail the aggregation method of RCAgent in \S~\ref{method:sc}.
+Starting from the tool agent version of ReAct, we propose several enhancements to address the challenges of using tool-augmented LLM agents in cloud RCA.
+To deal with the context length challenge described in \S~\ref{challenge:context length}, we first invent an observation management method for compressing token usage introduced in \S~\ref{method:obsk}.
+Then, because the LLM itself does not have access to and enough domain-specific knowledge about the cloud system, we build tools including LLM-augmented ones for the RCAgent, whose designs are described in \S~\ref{method:tools}.
+Addressing the action validity problem, RCAgent has stabilizing methods presented in \S~\ref{method:stablize}.
+Lastly, to improve the performance of RCAgent since we are using less capable locally hosted LLM, we utilize the aggregation method in RCAgent described in \S~\ref{method:sc}.